Tour Down Under Women 2026

 The 2026 Tour Down Under Women opens with an immediate climbing test in the Mount Lofty ranges with the famed Willunga Hill.
 The three stages are a real puncheurs paradise with notable climbing on all three stages.

-Stage 1 begins and finishes in Willunga Hill, with three ascents of the Willunga Hill climb, the third and final time will be a finish on the climb which should display who is in contention to win the GC.
+On stage 1, the riders will complete a loop that takes them around Port Willunga and McLaren Vale three times before tackling the day’s main test, the climb up Willunga’s High Street, which will serve as an uphill finish.
 Stage 2 is one for the versatile sprinters, traversing from Magill to Paracombe, with Norton Summit providing the main climb of the day, which arrives very early on in the stage.

 Stage 3 starts at Norwood and provides a real showdown to the 2026 edition of the race, with two ascents of the short and steep Corkscrew Road climb, with an average gradient of 9.7%, a real GC battle can be expected here as riders compete for the Ochre Jersey.